I can customize wedding packages depending on your requests. Please contact me for more detailed information.

 Just me!
 Unless you request and pay for a second photographer which I can provide.
 If you’re not sure if you need one or not, we can definitely talk about this and I can help you make the decision.
 Please contact me for pricing.

 Unless I am in the hospital or absolutely bedridden, I will be photographing your wedding.
 If by some chance something does prevent me from being able to physically photograph your day, I will use all my resources to find you another photographer.
 This is outlined in the contract.
+This happened for the first time in 2019 I had the flu, could not fly to a wedding in North Carolina with out risking my health and other people's, so I found a photographer I trusted, changed the plane tickets, and had her photograph the wedding while I still edited with my style.

 Right now the timeline is 8-12 weeks for editing of the photos during busy season.
 Albums usually take an extra 6-10 weeks depending the process of picking photos, approving pages, etc. If you want your images rushed this can be accommodated with a rush fee.
 Just reach out for more info!
+In the years to come I plan to make my editing timeline shorter by taking on less weddings per year.

 A great idea is see each other before the ceremony (sometimes called a first look or reveal) to have an intimate moment together.
 If we do this, we can take care of all wedding party and family photos before the ceremony, including some couples portraits.
 This will also take careful planning and cooperation with your photographer (hopefully me!) when creating the timeline.
 This ensures that family can join the cocktail hour and enjoy themselves post-ceremony and the bride and groom have more time for their portraits.